-Interesting article in the Tribune on new approaches to combating drunken driving.
-The article cites the facts that drunken driving rates n Illinois have been flat for the last 10 years.
+The Chicago Tribune recently wrote about new approaches to combating drunken driving.
+The article cites the fact that drunken driving rates n Illinois have been flat for the last 10 years.
 This suggests that additional punishments and stricter laws have not impacted the rate of drunken driving in Illinois, or nationally, and that new approaches to the problem are needed.

-Illinois is adopting a strict, first offense ignition interlock device requirement for drunken driving convictions.
-An ignition interlock prevents a person from starting their car if they cannot blow into a breathalyser device and register a clean, alcohol free sample.
+Illinois has adopted a strict, first offense ignition interlock device requirement for drunken driving convictions.
+An ignition interlock prevents a person from starting their car if they cannot blow into a breathalyzer device and register a clean, alcohol-free sample.

-Currently, only a handful of states are mandating these alcohol ignition devices for 1st offense charges.
+Most states now mandate these alcohol ignition devices for 1st offense charges.
 The hope is that known drunk drivers that are more likely to have an alcohol addiction problem, and may continue to drive drunk will be stopped at the point of the offense, before it starts.

-Of course, it is also possible that when these first offense drunken driving ignition interlock requirements go into effect, the number of people taking drunken driving cases to trial in Illinois may increase significantly, in an effort to beat the case and avoid the interlock requirement.
+It is also possible that when these first-offense drunken driving ignition interlock requirements go into effect, the number of people taking drunken driving cases to trial in Illinois may increase significantly, in an effort to beat the case and avoid the interlock requirement.